Blown-up singular Riemannian foliations: Background

 \begin{example}[Homogeneous Singular Riemannian Foliations] Let $H$ be a Lie group acting isometrically on a Riemannian manifold $(M,\metric)$.
-The induced infinitesimal action $\mu$ of the Lie algebra $\mathfrak{h}$ of the group $H$ generates the distribution $TH$, which is the tangent space to the orbits of the action, that is, $T_p H(p) = \mu(\mathfrak{h})|_{p}$.
+The induced infinitesimal action $\mu$ of the Lie algebra $\mathfrak{h}$ of the group $H$ generates a distribution $TH$ on $M$, which is precisely the tangent distribution to the orbits of the action: $T_p H(p) = \mu(\mathfrak{h})|_{p}$.
 This shows that the partition $\fol_{H}$ of $M$ into the connected components of the orbits of $H$ is a singular foliation.
-Moreover, it is a singular Riemannian foliation, because $\metric$ is such that $\fol$ is a transnormal system \cite[Section 6.1]{molino}. \end{example}
+Moreover, it is a singular Riemannian foliation, because the action being isometric guarantees that $\metric$ is adapted to $\fol_{H}$ (see, for instance, \cite[Proposition 3.78 and Remark 3.79]{alex}). \end{example}